IvanOmelchenkoIP/MTD-Lab1/README.md

 You can also write a path to file for the program to work in file input mode using commands

     dotnet run yourPathToTextFile

+For direct launch from directory *src*

     dotnet run --project yourPathToProject yourpathToTextFile

+For launch using path to project

 Examples:

     dotnet run D:\MTD-Lab1\testFiles\01.txt

+For direct launch from directory *src*

     dotnet run --project D:\MTD-Lab1\src\MTD-Lab1.csproj D:\MTD-Lab1\testFiles\01.txt

-For direct launch from folder *src* and for launch with project path respectively
+For launch using path to the project

 ## Work Modes